MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AudienceSignals.md

 See [below](#view-your-audience-signal-status) for more information about viewing and understanding your audience signal status.

 > [!NOTE]
 > Not everyone can find potential customers people based on their LinkedIn profiles in Performance Max campaigns yet.
-If you can't, don't worry—it's coming soon!
+If you can't, don't worryâ€”it's coming soon!

 ## Add audience signals to your Performance Max campaigns